- Music Education (instrumental)

 - Director, UMaine Concert Band

-Assistant professor of music education Dr. Philip Edelman joined the faculty of the University of Maine School of Performing arts in the fall of 2016.
+Associate professor of music education and Director of the UMaine School of Performing Arts Dr. Philip Edelman joined the faculty of the SPA in the fall of 2016.
 His teaching responsibilities include courses in music education and conducting, and he directs the UMaine Concert Band.
 He earned degrees from the University of Missouri – Kansas City Conservatory of Music and Dance (Ph.D.), Kansas State University (MM), and the University of New Hampshire (BME).
 Prior to his appointment at the University of Maine, Dr. Edelman taught a wide variety of courses in music education methods, field experiences, and music technology as part of his doctoral fellowship at the University of Missouri – Kansas City Conservatory of Music and Dance.
 While in Kansas City, Dr. Edelman served as the conductor of the Roeland Park New Horizons Band – an ensemble dedicated to collaborative music making among adults over the age of 50.